Grace Gifford: Cultural depictions

 She is the subject of "Grace", a song written in 1985 by Frank and Seán O'Meara, which became popular in Ireland and elsewhere and has been recorded by many musicians.
 The song was adopted by Green Brigade, a group of supporters of Celtic FC who attempted in December 2016 to make a version by the band Glasnevin, Christmas number one in the UK.
 This was in aid of a legal fund to pay for its member who received fines under the Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012 and for campaigning for its repeal.

 She is one of the people seen buying a bond in John MacDonagh's newsreel of Michael Collins signing the first issue of Republican Bonds outside St Enda's, Rathfarnham in 1919.
-The film is archived and available for viewing at the Irish Film Institute and online.
+The film was archived by the Irish Film Institute.

 Publications

 During her life, three books of Gifford's pen and ink drawings of Irish theatre and political figures were published.